 Riders expect a safe, event-free ride to wherever they’re going.
 Driving erratically or while intoxicated is a one-way ticket to deactivation, and likely a complete ban from the company.

-Don’t: Be a jerk
+Don’t: be a jerk

 Besides driving under the influence, harassing, molesting, or verbally abusing your riders is a huge no-no. Most Uber drivers are perfectly nice people looking to make some extra money, and most riders are just looking for a lift, but if you’re having a bad day or the customer says something to irritate you, be very careful and wise about how you handle it.